 Do you know where you’re really sending money or information to when responding to email messages?

 Every organization struggles with addressing the one gap in security they can’t patch with software or an app: the human element.

-So how do you help your employees avoid being exploited by social engineering scams?
+How do you help your employees avoid being exploited by social engineering attacks?